makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 window.webkitRequestFileSystem(window.TEMPORARY, SIZE, onInit)
 ```

 The first parameter this function takes is `type`, which can either be `window.TEMPORARY` or `window.PERSISTENT`.
 Since you’re testing the temporary filesystem storage, use `window.TEMPORARY`.
-The second parameter is the size of storage you need allocated, and the third is a callback function (which you’ll define in a bit) that will accept the filesystem instance.
+The second parameter is the storage size you need to be allocated, and the third is a callback function (which you’ll define in a bit) that will accept the filesystem instance.

 Next, define the `onInit` function, which will loop for `NB_TIMINGS` (which you declared above) times and calls the function `writeFiles` (which you’ll define shortly).
 This passes it the `filesystem` instance that `window.webkitRequestFileSystem` passes to the callback, which in this case is `onInit`.
 Then push the time it takes into a timing array (which you’ll see once execution is done):